Get insights.

 Timer: The timer option lets you set a pre-determined time for the completion of the survey.
 When the timer runs out, the survey is auto-submitted.

-Time to complete: The time to complete option helps you display the approximate time required to complete the survey.
-The text on the Time Completion label can be edited as per your requirements.
+Time to complete: The Timer option helps you display the approximate time required to complete the survey.
+The Timer label is customizable.

-BlockSurvey provides exhaustive features to customize your Thank You Screen, truly leaving you to end with style.
+BlockSurvey provides exhaustive features to customize your thank you Screen, genuinely leaving you to end with purpose & style.

-Below is the screenshot of the ‘Options’ tab of the Thank you screen.
+Below is the screenshot of the Thank you screen.

 You have the option to customize the heading and description in the thank you screen.